Gotham-AvidCoder/ExtractCSVFilestoBase64Encode/README.md

-# Extraction of csv files from Email and creation of xml with csv Files as base64 encoded Strings
+# Extraction of csv files from Email and creation of xml with its elements containing those csv Files as base64 encoded Strings

 Email Client (csv Files) --> SAP PI --> SAP ECC